 The Lemongrass tea recipe is for you if you are looking to get into a healthier groove in your life.
-The fresh aroma of lemograss has many health benefits as well.

 Did you ever want to learn how to make this Asian classic, lemongrass tea, from scratch at home?

 You might have spotted lemongrass tea at your Asian neighborhood restaurant's menu or you got introduced to it while at the spa.

 Various Asian food joints such as Thai and Vietnamese restaurants will suggest you have a lemongrass tea after food to digest easier.